 Soak up some of the British influence and history while exploring the city’s more memorable highlights during an organized tour of Nassau, Bahamas.
 Depending on whether you book through the cruise line or arrange a private tour directly with a local tour operator or third-party provider, your island tour could include a variety of stops.

 Most tours will stop at Fort Fincastle and the Queen’s Staircase.
-Built out of coral rock, these 66 stairs were constructed using hammers and chisels by slaves during the late 18th century.
+Built out of coral rock, these 66 stairs were constructed using hammers and chisels during the late 18th century.
 Other popular forts include the largest fort, Fort Charlotte and the oldest fort, Fort Montagu.

-With many beautiful beaches, a beach break is definitely one of the best things to do in Nassau, Bahamas on a cruise.
+With so many beautiful beaches, a beach break is definitely one of the best things to do in Nassau, Bahamas on a cruise.

 Explore Ardastra Gardens and Zoo

 Looking for a wild time when visiting Nassau, Bahamas?
-We suggest taking a short 12 minute drive from the Wharf to Ardastra Gardens, Zoo, and Conservatory.
+We suggest taking a short 12 minute drive from the cruise port to Ardastra Gardens, Zoo, and Conservatory.
 What was started in the 1950’s as a garden and attempt to increase the flamingo population has grown into a full blown zoo and conservatory with over 200 animals.
 Hence, it is definitely one of the best things to do in Nassau, Bahamas on a cruise!

-Yes, the now world famous flamingos are still here.
+Yes, the now world-famous flamingos are still here.
 You can watch their daily shows while visiting the conservatory and get some great photos interacting with these majestic birds.
 Also, don’t miss the chance to feed a Rainbow Lorikeet parrot during one of the scheduled feeding times.

 Get Ready to See Nassau, Bahamas

 Don’t have a cruise booked yet?
 Well, there is no better time than the present to find a ship and itinerary that stops at Nassau, Bahamas.
-You will already know exactly what to do during your time onshore!